square/intro-to-d3/z03-data-binding.md

   internalize what was going on.
 </div>

-D3 selections are a different way to look at data binding, they're powerful because the same selection can be updated for different data later on.
+D3 selections are a different way to look at data binding.
+They're powerful because the same selection can be updated for different data later on.
 Updating is the most powerful part of selections.